rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--http-addr</code></td>
 		<td>HTTP server bind address.
 To enable HTTPS, set X.509 certificate and key.
 		    <br><br>This is the interface rqlite will listen on for API requests.
-0.0.0.0 is an acceptable address and will mean that rqlited will listen on all interfaces.
+0.0.0.0 is an acceptable address and will mean that rqlite will listen on all interfaces.
 </td>
 	</tr>
 	<tr>
 		<td><code>--http-adv-addr</code></td>
 		<td>Advertised HTTP server network address If not set, same as HTTP server bind address.
-		    <br><br>This is the HTTP API address an rqlited node will advertise to other nodes (and clients) as needed.
-This will need to be set if your rqlited node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall.
+		    <br><br>This is the HTTP API address an rqlite node will advertise to other nodes (and clients) as needed.
+This will need to be set if your rqlite node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall.
 </td>
 	</tr>
 	<tr>